ryness/stonks/_reports/PLTR.md

   ## 3. Longterm

-  3.1. **Stability?:** Founded in 2003 and public since 2020, Palantir has an established operating history.
-It is currently profitable with roughly 22% profit margin and $763.29M in cumulative net income over recent quarters.
-Cash generation is strong, with about $1.27B in free cash flow and $1.73B in operating cash flow.
-These factors point to a relatively stable institution rather than a fly-by-night operation.
+  3.1. **Stability?:** Founded in 2003 and public since 2020, Palantir has a long operating history serving government and commercial clients in Western-allied markets.
+It shows consistent profitability across recent periods and robust cash generation, with $1.27B in free cash flow and $1.73B in operating cash flow.
+A profit margin near 22% alongside 48% revenue growth supports operating stability.
+While balance sheet specifics are not provided, these metrics indicate a stable institution rather than a fly-by-night operation.

-  3.2. **Innovating?:** Innovating and growing — Q3 results beat estimates, US commercial revenue accelerated with customer growth, and full-year guidance was raised, reflecting ongoing AI adoption.
+  3.2. **Innovating?:** Palantir is innovating and growing via its Gotham and Foundry platforms, with strong AI adoption highlighted in Q3 results and raised guidance.
+Revenue growth of 48% and sharp earnings growth further indicate momentum.

   ## 4. Context

-  4.1. **News:** Palantir reported Q3 revenue of $1.18B and adjusted EPS of $0.21, beating estimates, with US commercial strength and raised full-year guidance (Benzinga).
-CEO Alex Karp highlighted continued AI adoption and growth, a positive signal for the broader AI ecosystem (Motley Fool).
-Contrasting the optimism, Michael Burry's fund disclosed 5M PLTR puts, signaling a bearish stance (Benzinga).
-Macro sentiment is supported by AI momentum and a US-China trade truce (Investing.com).
-With strong results and optimism potentially priced in—and the quick facts flagging 'Sell the news? yes'—the setup is susceptible to buy-the-rumor, sell-the-news dynamics.
+  4.1. **News:** Recent headlines note Palantir’s Q3 beat on revenue and EPS, driven by a booming U.S. commercial business and a guidance raise.
+The CEO highlighted continued AI adoption, which some view as supportive for broader AI demand (e.g., Nvidia).
+Contrastingly, Michael Burry disclosed 5 million puts on Palantir, flagging bearish positioning and AI bubble concerns.
+Broader market tone is risk-on amid AI momentum and a US‑China trade truce.
+Given the beats and guidance raise, the quick facts’ “sell the news: yes” suggests some gains may have been priced in.

   4.2. **Tarrifs:** unknown